E. Charles Nelson: Career

+Later life

 From 1996 he lived in England, originally in Outwell, near Wisbech in west Norfolk.
 In late 2020, following the death of his wife, he moved to Sutton St Edmund in South Lincolnshire.
 In his later years he worked as a freelance botanist, author and editor, and until 2015 frequently lead botanical holidays especially to Crete.
 His more recent publications include a biography of John Scouler, a Scottish naturalist who was Professor of Mineralogy to the Royal Dublin Society, published in June 2014 by the Glasgow Natural History Society.

-In April 2014 the National Botanic Gardens of Ireland issued Nelson's biography of the botanical artist and plantsman, Lady Charlotte Wheeler-Cuffe; entitled Shadow among splendours: the adventures of Lady Charlotte Wheeler-Cuffe among the flowers of Burma 1897–1921.
+In April 2014, the National Botanic Gardens of Ireland issued Nelson's biography of the botanical artist and plantsman, Lady Charlotte Wheeler-Cuffe; entitled Shadow among splendours: the adventures of Lady Charlotte Wheeler-Cuffe among the flowers of Burma 1897–1921.
 The book is illustrated with examples of Lady Cuffe's paintings and lengthy extract from her correspondence to her mother.
 In collaboration with David J. Elliott, executive director of the Catesby Commemorative Trust, Nelson edited the Trust's book The curious Mister Catesby – a naturalist explores new worlds which was published for the Trust by the University of Georgia Press in April 2015.
-The Catesby Commemorative Trust has been reformed (2020) as the Mark Catesby Centre, University of South Carolina, and Nelson was a (honorary) Senior Research Director of the centre.
+The Catesby Commemorative Trust has been reformed (2020) as the Mark Catesby Centre, University of South Carolina, and Nelson was an (honorary) Senior Research Director of the centre.

+Awards and honours

 In May 2013, he received the Society for the History of Natural History's Founders' Medal, and on 26 June 2020 was elected one of the Society's honorary members.
 In February 2015 the Royal Horticultural Society awarded Nelson the Veitch Memorial Medal.
 In September 2016, at the Annual General Meeting of The Heather Society, the Society's Award of Merit was given to Nelson and to Daphne Everett for their work on the Society's behalf.
 On 3 December 2016, Nelson was one of three recipients of the Royal Horticultural Society of Ireland's prestigious Medal of Honour; the co-recipients were Helen Dillon and Thomas Pakenham.